HughCottingham/clinopore-nf/README.md

 Contigs are sorted from largest to smallest, meaning the chromosome will typically be `contig_1`, the largest plasmid will be `contig_2` and so on.
 Fasta headers also include contig length in bases, depth and whether it is circular or not.

-## Errors

-I have had a little bit of trouble with nextflow version 22.10.2 interacting with conda, so if you have installed your environments, set them as an input parameter and are still getting a 'filtlong:command not found' error from nextflow, **try using nextflow v21.10.6**.
-To do this, remove your existing nextflow executable and download this file https://github.com/nextflow-io/nextflow/releases/download/v21.10.6/nextflow, run `chmod +x nextflow` and move it to your PATH.

 ## References